lusalga/travelSite/README.md

 - contest/vacation-photo route needs backend implementation.

 - /thank-you view needs to be implemented.
+Implemented completed, need to working with sessions.

 - Database needs to be implemented, might use MongoDB.